rankum26/licenseplate-recognition-training-kumarran26/README.md

 #License Plate Recognition Training Repository
 ------------------
-This repository is an addition to the main License Plate Recognition Project.
+This repository is an addition to the [main License Plate Recognition Project](https://github.com/rankum26/licenseplate-recognition-kumarran26).
 This repo is dedicated to training the model.

 #Data Collection
 ------------------
-As mentioned in the main repository, I used my own dataset consisting of car pictures taken with my smartphone that clearly show license plates.
-The dataset includes images with license plates from Switzerland, which are challenging to find in publicly available datasets.
+As mentioned in the main repository, I used my [own dataset](https://github.com/rankum26/licenseplate-recognition-training-kumarran26/tree/main/data_new/images/train) consisting of car pictures taken with my smartphone that clearly show license plates.

 #Annotation
 ------------------